ghedo/grooved/docs/grooved.1.md

 `verbose=on|off`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Whether to enable verbose output (optional).
+Whether to enable verbose output. (optional)

 `filter=<filter>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Filter audio with the given filter.
 Can be specified multiple times, in which case filters get chained one after the other.
-See mpv(1) for a list of supported filters and options (optional).
+See mpv(1) for a list of supported filters and options. (optional)

 `output=<output>`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The output audio driver to use.
-See mpv(1) for a list of suported audio outputs and options (optional).
+See mpv(1) for a list of suported audio outputs and options. (optional)

 ## AUTHOR ##